Designing coherent, cross-platform, AI-native products

 The Adoption Threshold

-Every serious proposal needs a chapter that argues against itself, and this is that chapter.
+Every serious proposal needs a chapter that argues against itself.
+This is that chapter.
 For many products, at many stages, building the full system in this article is a mistake, and not because the ideas are wrong.
 A three-screen prototype does not need behavior contracts.
-A product whose AI writes nothing more consequential than a caption does not need an authority model.
-A team of one with good taste and a small surface area can hold coherence in their head, which is where it has always lived most cheaply.
-A product that does not have a coherence problem yet is buying insurance against a fire that is not burning.
+A product whose AI writes nothing riskier than a caption does not need an authority model.
+One person with good taste and a small surface can hold coherence in their head, which is where it has always lived most cheaply.
+A product without a coherence problem is buying insurance against a fire that is not burning.

 The threshold is not company size.
-It is exposure, and it scales with two multiplied quantities: the cost of a wrong sentence, and the number of surfaces that can produce one.
-A solo designer shipping a marketing site sits near zero on both axes; a written brand file and a weekly critique are the whole system that situation deserves.
-A four-person team whose product moves money through a chat thread sits high on both, whatever its headcount, because a generative surface in a regulated category manufactures commitments at conversational speed.
+It is exposure, and exposure is two numbers multiplied: the cost of a wrong sentence, and the number of surfaces that can produce one.
+A solo designer shipping a marketing site is near zero on both.
+A brand file and a weekly critique are all that situation needs.
+A four-person team moving money through a chat thread is high on both, whatever its headcount, because a generative surface in a regulated category makes commitments at conversational speed.

-Adoption is therefore a ladder, not a leap.
-The first rung is a brand file the agent reads before generating anything, which costs an afternoon.
-The next is tokens as the single source of visual truth, then extracted components with names, then contracts on the behaviors that can do harm, then evaluations, then traces.
-Each rung is useful without the ones above it, and each is justified by a coherence failure the team has actually had, not one it can imagine having.
-The same logic governs headcount.
-A team that feels the pull to hire a second designer usually wants the system, not the person: written taste, enforced tokens, a decision log.
+So adopt like a ladder, not a leap.
+The first rung is a brand file the agent reads before generating anything.
+It costs an afternoon.
+Then tokens as the single source of visual truth, then extracted components with names, then contracts on the behaviors that can do harm, then evaluations, then traces.
+Each rung is useful without the ones above it, and each should be justified by a coherence failure the team has actually had, not one it can imagine.
+The same logic applies to hiring.
+A team that wants a second designer usually wants the system instead: written taste, enforced tokens, a decision log.
 If none of that exists, the hire will not fix it.
 Do not hire; build.

 PART II